Araucaria araucana: Cultivation and uses

+Monkey-puzzle tree at Salesforce Park in San Francisco, USA.

-Araucaria araucana is a popular garden tree, planted for the unusual effect of its thick, "reptilian" branches with very symmetrical appearance.
-It prefers temperate oceanic climates with abundant rainfall, tolerating temperatures down to about -20 C. It is far and away the hardiest member of its genus, and can grow well in western and central Europe (north to the Faroe Islands and Smøla in western Norway), the west coast of North America (north to Baranof Island in Alaska), and locally on the east coast, as far north as Long Island, and in the southern hemisphere south of its native range to southern Chile, and also in New Zealand and southeastern Australia.
-It is tolerant of coastal salt spray, but not air pollution.
+Araucaria araucana is a popular garden tree, planted for the unusual effect of its thick, "reptilian" branches with a very symmetrical appearance.
+It prefers temperate oceanic climates with abundant rainfall, tolerating temperatures down to about -20 C. It is far and away the hardiest member of its genus.
+It can grow well in western and central Europe (north to the Faroe Islands and Smøla in western Norway), in North America on the West Coast north to Baranof Island in Alaska and on the East Coast as far north as Long Island, in the southern hemisphere south of its native range to southern Chile, and also in New Zealand and southeastern Australia.
+It is tolerant of coastal salt spray but not air pollution.